UCM-Q-Project/The-Merced-Rover/README.md

   ###Arduino Programming
    * For programming movement, the Arduino microcontroller is our choice.
 The open source microcontroller is powerful enough for simple movement.
    * As of now, we are currently using the basic Arduino Uno board and a Parallax Arduino Shield bot kit to study different methods of autonomous movement and environmental response.
-The best methods we finds will be tested and applied to the Rover we build.
+The best methods we finds will be tested and applied to the Vanguard rover we build.
-   * While a single Arduino is capable of controlling 4 wheels, it is not as ideal for the full scale rover we are building.
+   * While a single Arduino is capable of controlling 4 wheels, it is not as ideal for the full scale Vanguard rover we are building.
 To increase functionality, we plan to use an Arduino for each individual wheel and have them controlled by a single Raspberry Pi.
    * See below: Linux Programming - The Raspberry Pi

   ###CAD